 All panels are weatherproofed using a linseed oil base putty, and new tinned 14-gauge wires are soldered to the lead came joints as per the original.
 Existing support bars are sanded, primed, and painted using a rust inhibited paint.
 Support bars or fins may be added as unobtrusively as possible, if needed.

 Completed panels are photographed for our records before carefully packing them and transporting them back to the site.
-During the installation of the stained glass windows, in some cases we install 1/4-inch laminated glass protection.
-Coming full circle, these historic pieces of art assume their rightful place -- once again vibrant, stronger, and showcasing clearer images for future generations to appreciate.
+During the installation process, in some cases, we install 1/4-inch laminated glass protection.
+Coming full circle, these historic pieces of art return to their rightful place -- once again vibrant, stronger, and showcasing cleaner, clearer images for future generations to appreciate.

 Our Process: Saving, Restoring, Recreating